ibm-cloud-docs/cloud-object-storage/satellite/about-satellite.md

 * [Static Web hosting](/docs/cloud-object-storage?topic=cloud-object-storage-static-website-options)
 * [Key Protect managed encryption](/docs/cloud-object-storage?topic=cloud-object-storage-kp)

-Any Key Protect instances in cloud must be located in the tethered region (`us-east`).
+Any Key Protect instances must be in {{site.data.keyword.cloud_notm}} and must be located in the same IBM Cloud region from where the Satellite location is managed.
 {:important}

 Activity Tracker will log service instance creation and deletion, but not any actions specific to object storage, such as listing buckets or reading/writing data.
 {:important}
-## What features are not yet supported?
-{: #about-cos-satellite-unsupported}

-* {{site.data.keyword.hscrypto}} encryption
-* Firewall (IP rules, allowed network type rules)
-* Activity Tracker (for bucket/object events)
-* Metrics Monitoring
-* Security and Compliance Center
-* Cloud Functions
-* Aspera High-Speed Transfer
-* Immutable Object Storage
-* Archive lifecycle rules
-* Storage classes (billing tiers)
+Other features that are currently not supported (such as Activity Tracking, Metrics Monitoring, Security and Compliance Center) will be added in the future.

 ## Endpoints